redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Unique ID|networking-dual-stack-service
 Description|Checks that all services in namespaces under test are either ipv6 single stack or dual stack.
 This test case requires the deployment of the debug daemonset.
 Result Type|normative
-Suggested Remediation|Configure every CNF services with either a single stack ipv6 or dual stack (ipv4/ipv6) load balancer Best Practice Reference|https://to-be-done Section 3.5.7 Exception Process|There is no documented exception process for this.
+Suggested Remediation|Configure every CNF services with either a single stack ipv6 or dual stack (ipv4/ipv6) load balancer.
+Best Practice Reference|https://to-be-done Section 3.5.7
+Exception Process|There is no documented exception process for this.
 Tags|common,extended,networking